the-drunk-coder/megra.rs/documentation/en/Function_List.md

 ## `every` - Count-Based Generator Manipulators

-Every so-and-so steps, do something with the generator.
+Every so-and-so steps, do something with the generator or event stream.
-Does not work as a sound modifier (so far).

 ### Examples